srdjan/mini-art/README.md

-# mini-art-bw — Deno SSR single-file Web Component (Pure CSS, Black & White)
+# Generative art Web Component

 A minimal **Deno** server that SSR-renders a page using a **declarative Shadow DOM** Web Component `<mini-art-bw>`.
 The component produces **black & white** “mini art” tiles using **only CSS gradients**—no canvas, no images...
+Pure CSS, Black & White

 ## Run